testerbot00000/countr/README.md

 	- If a message is not part of the counting or not the next number in the counting, it deletes it.

 If you want to, you can make these permissions only work in the counting channel.

 ** **
+<big>Moving count from another bot</big>

+We allow you to move counts from a previous bot to Countr.
+Just come to the support server and ask us to check it out.
+Note: Faking counts to get a higher count is not allowed.

+** **
 <big>Contributors</big>